-8.4 Taking into account the reasons for the refusal of the previous application at the site the current proposal has rearranged the parking spaces so that the second space at the host property is not parallel to the carriageway.
-This layout now ensures each vehicle can access the site independently.
+8.4 When assessing the previous application, the highway officer was consulted and was satisfied that the development would not discernibly exacerbate congestion or parking stress and would not raise any measureable highway safety concerns and therefore, offered no objection to the application.

-8.5 The host property has also since constructed a vehicle crossing to the front of no. 84 and therefore, each dwelling would have its own individual access points to two off-road parking spaces.
+8.5 As such, in this instance the development would retain 2x off-street parking spaces for the host building and provide 1x off-street parking space for the new dwelling.
+An EV charging point would be installed and there would be cycle storage for 2 cycles.

-New crossover to the front of no. 84 East Road
+8.6 The Parking Survey submitted with the previous application is resubmitted which confirmed that there is sufficient free car parking spaces on the highway to accommodate any overflow from the application site.

-Existing crossover for new dwelling and new crossover for no. 84 East Road
+8.7 Regarding bin storage this would be placed to the side of the property behind a side gate thus preserving the visual amenity of the street scene.

-8.6 In addition, both dwellings now have two off-road parking spaces which can be accessed independently.
+8.8 Consequently, through the provision of adequate on-site parking facilities the development would not result in a detrimental impact on parking provision or create hazards to highway safety.

-- 8.7 The boundary treatments would be of a low height to ensure adequate visibility is available to safeguard pedestrians and other highway users. - 8.8 To further support the application a Parking Survey has been completed which confirmed that there is sufficient free car parking spaces on the highway to accommodate any overflow from the application site. - 8.9 Regarding cycle and bin storage the proposed dwelling would provide sufficient storage which would be placed to the side of the property behind a side gate thus preserving the visual amenity of the street scene. - 8.10 Consequently, through the provision of adequate on-site parking facilities the development would not result in a detrimental impact on parking provision or create hazards to highway safety. - 8.11 In summary, the development would not conflict with the aims of the NPPF or Local Plan Part Two policies DMT 5 and DMT 6.
+8.9 In summary, the development would not conflict with the aims of the NPPF or Local Plan Part Two policies DMT 5 and DMT 6.